yjain2804/insurance-fraud-sql-analysis/README.md

 geographic weighting toward OH.

 ## SQL Queries
-See `insurance_fraud_analysis.sql` for all queries used in this analysis.
+See `insurance claims analysis queries.sql` for all queries used in this analysis.